 Committees, sub-committees and working groups

 Ruddington Parish Council has two standing committees, Amenities and Environment & Policy.
-There are also three standing sub-committees: Events, Twinning and Neighbourhood Plan.
+There are also two standing sub-committees: Twinning and Neighbourhood Plan.

-The Parish Council and the standing committees hold regular meetings to debate, discuss and make decisions on issues that affect our community.
+The Parish Council holds regular meetings to debate, discuss and make decisions on issues that affect our community.
 All these meetings are open to members of the public, who are welcomed and encouraged to attend.

 In addition, working groups consisting of councillors and, where appropriate, members of the public may be formed to discuss and act on specific issues, or to to manage temporary or ongoing projects.
-An example is the Village Newsletter Working Group, which creates and produces our free monthly village newsletter, known as The Rudd.
+The current Working Groups are The Rudd (village newsletter), Events, Community & Youth Centre and Planting.

 If you’d like to find out more about working groups that are open to the public and how you can get involved, please contact the Parish Council office.